 In 1943, heirs of the founder of that community donated portions of Isle au Haut to the federal government as part of Acadia National Park.
 Because of their generosity, much of the island's beauty is now yours to experience and enjoy.

-Half of Isle au Haut is federal park land.
+Half of Isle au Haut is managed by Acadia.
 The other half is privately owned, with summer residents and a year-round fishing community.

 Isle au Haut is linked to the mainland by a year-round, passenger-only ferry from Stonington to the Isle au Haut Town Landing.
 From mid-June through late September, the ferry also stops at the Duck Harbor Boat Landing, near the campground.
 The ferry operates on a first-come, first-served basis.